CSC-UW/ecephys/README.md

 ## Installation

 ### Requirements:
-*Updated 11/19/2024.*
+*Updated 2/21/2025.*

+Confirmed to work with Python 3.12.
-I reccomend Python 3.12.
-Currently, the bottleneck is `numba` (required by `spikeinterface`, and used in `unit` module code).
-It should support 3.13 by the end of the year.
+Python 3.13 should work.
+Previously, the bottleneck was `numba` (required by `spikeinterface`, and used in `unit` module code), but this now supports 3.13.

 You need to use the `CSC-UW` fork of `spikeinterface`.
 The specific branch you need depends on your intent.
 For running spike sorting, use `wisc/sorting`.
 For everything else, use `wisc/dev`.
+If you are using `uv` as a package/environment manager (highly recommended), this should be handled for you when you install `ecephys[run-sorting]` or `ecephys[load-sorting]`.
 If you are spike sorting, you probably also want `pytorch` for spikeinterface's drift correction.

 ### Apologies